xcore/sc_ethernet/doc/ethernet/app_tutorial.rst

 ++++++++++++++++++++++++++

 The demo() function does the actual ethernet packet processing.
-First the application gets the device mac address from the ethernet server on core 2.
+First the application gets the device mac address from the ethernet server.

 .. literalinclude:: app_ethernet_demo/src/demo.xc
    :start-after: //::get-macaddr